TengChen11/genetic-algorithm-for-single-objective-function-GA-/README.md

 # genetic-algorithm-for-single-objective-functions-GA-
-python; GA; two decision variables; SBX; polynomial mutation; optimization
+python; GA; N decision variables; SBX; polynomial mutation; optimization

 ## Overview

 ​	This program is about how GA works in single objective functions with two decision variables.
-The great thing about this code is that you can specify any function with two decision variables that you want to optimize.
+The great thing about this code is that you can specify any function with N decision variables that you want to optimize.

+​	N is the number of decision variables.

-​	For example, you can find two objective functions here in the file named function.py.
+​	For example, you can find three objective functions here in the file named function.py.
 Check them by yourself.

 ## Note